 - 1 teaspoon vanilla extract

-Preheat the oven to 425°F. Spray 6 (6-ounce) ramekins with nonstick baking spray.
+- Preheat the oven to 425°F. Grease 6 (6-ounce, 170 gram) ramekins generously with butter.
 Coat the insides of the buttered ramekins with granulated sugar, tapping out the excess.

-Bake for about 10 minutes, or until the edges are firm but the center is runny.
+- Bake for about 10 to 12 minutes, or until the edges are firm and the top is set but the center is runny.
 Add an additional minute of baking time if baking straight from the fridge.

-Run a knife around the edges to loosen and invert onto dessert plates, if desired.
-Serve with fresh berries and powdered sugar, if desired.
+- Run a knife around the edges to loosen and let cool for 1 minute.
+Invert onto dessert plates then let stand inverted for about 30 seconds.
+You can also serve straight from the ramekin.
+Serve with fresh berries and powdered sugar, whipped cream, or ice cream if desired.